openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onErrorReceive(callback: (event?: { request: WebResourceRequest, error: WebResourceError }) => void)

 Called when an error occurs during web page loading.
 For better results, simplify the implementation logic in the callback.
+This API is called when there is no network connection.

 **Parameters**